-The DSLs and SENCO meet at least once a month to review issues raised by staff or students.
+The DSL and SEND team meet weekly to review issues raised by staff or students.
 All members of staff have a responsibility to prevent abuse and protect children from abuse.
 All staff, including temporary, contractors and volunteer staff, must have Safeguarding training in accordance with the requirements of the local children safeguarding board every year and follow the guidelines given in that training and in College safeguarding policies.